Please Note: For accurate hours, please visit the websites linked throughout this post.

-We've teamed up with 12 Tourism Ambassadors throughout the Municipality who host a comprehensive array of literature on all there is to see and do in this wonderful part of the world - all year long!
+We've teamed up with 12 Tourism Ambassadors throughout the Municipality who hosts a comprehensive array of literature on all there is to see and do in this wonderful part of the world - all year long!

-Aspotogan Ridge Golf Club / Aspotogan Heritage Trust - Hubbards
+Aspotogan Ridge Golf Club - Hubbards

 Aspotogan Heritage Trust offers a second location for tourist information from the golf course and covers a specific geographical region from Black Point to East River (inclusive) and around the Aspotogan Peninsula.
 The organization fosters and supports community groups within their region by facilitating the development of their visions into realities by providing resources and support.
 Aspotogan Heritage Trust also maintains that by building stronger families, they build a stronger community, therefore another priority is to increase support and resources for families in the AHT region, by supporting organizations that provide services to families.

 Chester Basin Petro-Canada - Chester Basin

-Chester Heritage Society at Station 20 Craft Shoppe & Museum
+Chester Heritage Society at Station 20 Craft Shoppe & Museum - Chester

 The Chester Heritage Society also runs the Station 20 Handcraft Shoppe.
 This cultural craft store includes works from 30+ local Nova Scotian Artisans and Crafters whose unique skills and abilities are shown in their works.
-A small portion of the proceeds are used to operate and maintain the Chester Train Station, while the vendors receive a majority for the fruits of their labours.
+A small portion of the proceeds is used to operate and maintain the Chester Train Station, while the vendors receive a majority for the fruits of their labours.
 With gracious donors, vendors, and volunteers, the Chester Heritage Society continues to provide an enjoyable environment for our patrons.
 Located across from the Rum Runners Bicycle Trail system between Tantallon and Mahone Bay with restroom, cold beverages, and a wonderful deck to sit upon and enjoy.
-For more information click here.

 The Deck Restaurant + Bar - Blandford

 The Deck- “Good Food, Good People, Good Times” is the motto at our seaside shack here in Blandford.
 This quiet fishing community is home to one of the most gorgeous scenic drives, stunning sunsets, and delicious seafood.
 Nothing short of a good time here with us.
 We are simple.
 Provide the best food, drink, and entertainment that we possibly can.
 The atmosphere is relaxed and the views are tranquil.
 Take a drive, enjoy the beach, then stop in for a bite & a pint.

-THE ISLAND VIEW Family Restaurant & Bakery – Western Shore
+Island View Family Restaurant & Bakery – Western Shore

 The Kiwi Cafe - The Village of Chester